adithch/manga-eden-node-api-wrapper/README.md

 5, # <-- chapter's number
 1275542373.0, # <-- chapter's date
 "5", # <-- chapter's title
-"4e711cb0c09225616d037cc2" # <-- chapter's ID (chapter.id in the next section)
+"4e711cb0c09225616d037cc2" # <-- chapter's ID
 ]
 ```

-It's clear that JSON serializers/deserializers libraries like GSON or Jackson are not able to parse this response, and the developers need to do that manually parsing the JSON array element-by-element, since no keys are provided and multiple types are used.
+Since no keys are provided and multiple types are used, JSON serializers/deserializers libraries like GSON or Jackson are not able to parse this response, and the developer needs to do that manually - i.e. parsing the JSON array element-by-element.

-In order to reduce the development effort client-side, I wrote this Node.js wrapper which acts as a middleware between the client application and Manga Eden APIs, parsing the response appropriately and adding some useful features.
+In order to reduce the development effort client-side, I wrote this Node.js wrapper which acts as a middleware between the client application and Manga Eden APIs, parsing the response appropriately and offering it nicely adding some useful features.

 ____